Newspaper cost structure

 This leads in to a whole other problem that newspapers are fighting with.
 Newspapers are losing money delivering newspapers (circulation wise).
 June 2002.
 They relied on print advertising to make up the difference and it worked until now.

-3 thoughts on “Newspaper cost structure
+3 responses to “Newspaper cost structure”

 1. As Jeff Jarvis noted some time ago, newspaper publishers should think carefully about what business they are in – manufacturing or news mongering.